 ‘Why are you afraid Didi', asks Modi in an all out attack on TMC

+‘Why are you afraid Didi, asks Modi in an all out attack on TMC

 Durgapur, Feb 2: In a blistering attack on Mamata Banerjee-led government in West Bengal, Prime Minister Narendra Modi urged the people of the state to oust TMC government.
 Modi said Mamata didi cannot sleep when she hears people praising him and the BJP.